 - Baphomet: As part a of a protest against religion in the public space the Satanic Temple created a statue of Baphomet to display alongside a stone copy of the ten commandments that was placed outside a government building in Arizona.
 As a reminder that America is not a nation with only one religion, the iconography of other religions must be allowed.

-- Dirty Communists: The film discusses one reason for the change to the pledge of allegiance adding the phrase "Under God" in 1954 was in retaliation to the Red Scare of the 1950s and in response to widespread fears of communism since the United States wanted to distance themselves as much as possible from the secular communist state.
-Shortly after this also led to the phrase "In God we Trust" on American money.
+- Dirty Communists: The film discusses one reason for the change to the Pledge of Allegiance adding the phrase "Under God" in 1954 was in reaction to the Red Scare of the 1950s and in response to widespread fears of communism since the United States wanted to distance themselves as much as possible from the atheist communist state.
+Shortly after this the phrase "In God we Trust" was also put onto American money.

 - Double Standard: It's pointed out many many times that Christian denominations enjoy privileges due to being the majority religion in America that many other religions don't, such as being able to put up iconography of their religion in government and public locations, hold prayers on public radio, and hold public services without protest or resistance.